Anteater to AntLEADER Series

 - Financial Literacy

-If there are topics in either series that you can speak on with authority, please fill out the Fall Call For Speakers form below.
+If you have a professional development topic that you can speak on with authority, please fill out the Winter Call For Speakers form below.

 In her role as associate vice chancellor for UCI Wellness, Health & Counseling Services, Dr. Marcelle Hayashida oversees Campus Recreation, the Office of Campus Social Work, CARE, Child Care Services, the Counseling Center, the Disability Services Center, the Student Health Center, and the Center for Student Wellness & Health Promotion.
 She supports the health of the campus as the point-person and Vice Chancellor for Student Affairs’ representative on student wellness issues, and works to contribute constructive advocacy around issues that affect the mental and physical health and wellbeing of the campus community.
 She also chairs the Consultation Team, which is the campus’ threat assessment team.